 Messy room?
-Sure.
+Maybe.
 Muddled mind?
 No way!

 During the exam period we all know your room will look like a cyclone hit it.
 Papers, notes, textbooks, empty cups, half-eaten food and piles of clothes.
-It's a given.
-The parentals will have to deal (at least until December).
+It's a given (at least until December).